Massacre of 1391: Violence in Valencia and Aragon

 This religious mob spread to Aragon, as the authorities did not prevent the same pattern of plunder, murder, and fanaticism.

 About 100,000 Jews in Aragon converted rather than face death or attempt to flee.

 The violence next spread to Valencia, in the Crown of Aragon.
 On 28 June, Queen Violant of Bar ordered city officials to be especially protective of Jews.
 However, the situation continued to escalate and in July, Prince Martin (King John I's brother) was placed in charge of protecting Jews against persecution.
 Martin had gallows set up outside the Jewish area as a threat to those who would be inclined to attack Jews, extra surveillance for security, and criers proclaimed that Jews were under the crown's protection; on 6 July the Crown ordered the criers to cease.

 Catholic mobs began to act on 9 July, commencing with crowds throwing stones at royal guards and, against Martin's explicit demands, began attacking Jews with improvised weapons.
 The mob then began to murder, mass rape, and loot.
 Prince Martin recorded that the mob murdered some 2,300 Jews out of a community of 2,500 and forced the 200 who survived to convert.

 Archdeacon Martin declared the violence a divine judgement against the Jews; King John was present at the attack trying to prevent it.
 King John criticized his brother's minimal punishments for such brazen disobedience to the crown, and said that he would have had three to four hundred people killed, but now they must put the law on hold and serve punishment on their own.

 Overall, around 11,000 Jews in Valencia converted rather than face death or expulsion.

 Aftermath

 Prior to the Massacre of 1391, only isolated instances of voluntary Jewish conversion to Catholicism had occurred in the Iberian Peninsula.
 Some Jewish converts gained notoriety as Christian polemicists, however such cases were exceptional.
 The overall number of conversions remained insignificant.

 After the Massacre, many more Jews began to convert to Catholicism, giving rise to a substantial Marrano population.
 Strong Jewish cultural, familial, and ideological ties persisted among the conversos.
 Rabbinic authorities, categorizing conversos as anusim or "forced ones", affirmed their continued Jewish identity despite the conversion.
 The prevalence of crypto-Judaism among conversos further complicated Catholic perceptions, fueling distrust and jealousy towards this group.
-Spaniards from traditionally Catholic families called themselves "Old Catholics", further singling out conversos.
+Spaniards from traditionally Catholic families called themselves "Old Christians", further singling out conversos.
 The ensuing decades witnessed a crescendo of anti-converso measures and violent outbursts, culminating in the wholesale expulsion of Jews from Spain 100 years after the massacre, in 1492.